 If you succeed in bagging a gig as a freelance writer with a gaming company, magazine, or alternative platform, you will most likely be paid per article you write and how much time you spend on them.
 This rate can vary from £10 to £15 per hour in the UK and $30 to $37 per hour in the USA.
 It depends entirely on who has commissioned you.

 In a professional role, aspiring writers can expect a game journalist salary to range from as low as 18K up to 56K in the UK, and from $26K up to as high as $103K in the USA.
 Woah, right?
 Unless you have proven experience, you will begin at the lowest level.

 But that just means you have the opportunity to work your way up the corporate ladder.
 A six-figure salary is exactly the kind of motivation you need to keep writing and improving upon your skills.

-So you’ve made it this far and you’re still interested in how to become a videogame journalist.
+So you’ve made it this far and you’re still interested in how to become a video game journalist.
 Fantastic!
 We’ve given you the tools, now it’s time for you to get to work.
-Whether that means enrolling in an English undergraduate course, seeking out an internship or starting a blog, the ride starts now.
+Whether that means enrolling in an English undergraduate course, seeking out an internship, or starting a blog, the ride starts now.

 It’s not all just fun and games, pardon the pun.
 Journalism is a difficult enough industry to get into.
-And specialising in something as specific as gaming journalism makes things slightly more challenging.
+And specializing in something as specific as gaming journalism makes things slightly more challenging.
 But by no means does that mean you can’t, you’ll just have to work that bit harder.

 Throw yourself into your writing.
 Make friends in the game media industry.
 Reach out to companies and ask them for online gaming industry experience.
 Prove to them you’re worth their time and effort.
 We know you are, let’s make sure everyone else does too.
 Good luck!